Acceptable proofs of address

-You can still apply, but we reserve the right to refuse to issue a permit, or at any time to withdraw an issued permit, if your vehicle which weighs more than 2,540 kilograms, is over 2.25 metres high or is over 6 metres long.
+You can still apply, but we reserve the right to refuse to issue a permit, or at any time to withdraw an issued permit, if your vehicle weighs more than 2,540 kilograms, is over 2.25 metres high or is over 6 metres long.

 This is so we can take into account the specific circumstances of your local area and reported evidence of adverse impact on other road users in the area.